ISO 22301 Clause 4.4 Business Continuity Management System (BCMS)

 Process of Developing and Implementing a BCMS

-Definition of Organization's Context
+Definition Of Organization's Context For BCMS

 The organization's context refers to the internal and external factors that can influence an organization's ability to achieve its objectives.
 These factors can include the organization's size, structure, culture, values, products or services, customers, suppliers, competitors, regulatory environment, economic and political conditions, and technological advancements.
+Understanding the organization's context is critical in developing a BCMS as it helps identify potential threats and opportunities that can impact an organization's ability to maintain its critical business operations during a disruption.

 By analyzing the organization's context, an organization can develop a BCMS that is tailored to its specific needs and requirements and ensures the continuity of business operations.